Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/computerSystems.md

 - FIFO means the first-in / first-out controller.

 - Packet is an assemble of data, like the packed mail parcel.

+- The NI add headers for packetising and to remove headers when depacketsing.

 ##### 4.13.3: NoC routing